 - How much do employees know about current safety issues in the company?

 Unfortunately, most companies don’t have much to say in response to these kinds of questions.
 Who can blame them?
-Oversight agencies are pushing much higher priorities on service providers and so safety promotion gets lost in the weeds.
+Oversight agencies are pushing much higher priorities on service providers so safety promotion gets lost in the weeds.

-The second reason that safety promotion is undervalued is for the before mentioned reasons:
+The second reason that safety promotion is undervalued is for the mentioned reasons:

 - The components of Safety Promotion (“culture,” “communication,” etc.) are extremely vague and hard to measure.

 Combine this vagueness with a sore lack of oversight guidance, and companies have very little incentive to make a sincere go at safety promotion.
 Unfortunately, this harms safety performance which is demonstrated by substandard safety reporting metrics.